-When two boats meet head-on neither boat has rightof-way.
-Both boats should decrease speed and pass; port to port.
-However, if both boats are on the left side of a channel, each vessel should sound two short horn blasts and pass to starboard to starboard.
-See Figure C-1.
+When two boats meet head-on neither boat has right-ofway.
+Both boats should decrease speed, sound one short blast and pass; port to port.
+For starboard to starboard passing, each vessel should sound two short horn blasts and pass starboard to starboard.
+See Figure C1.

-Figure C-1: Meeting Head-On
+Figure C1: Meeting Head-On